-- Nevertheless, technological advancements, in terms of miniaturization of electronic components, space 3D printing, advanced material technology, artificial intelligence (AI), and machine learning are likely to assist the manufacturers to overcome some of the existing growth restraints and develop advanced small satellites with multi-mission capabilities in the future.
+Nevertheless, technological advancements, in terms of miniaturization of electronic components, space 3D printing, advanced material technology, artificial intelligence (AI), and machine learning are likely to assist the manufacturers in overcoming some of the existing growth restraints and developing advanced small satellites with multi-mission capabilities in the future.

 Scope of the Report

 The report includes CubeSats, PocketQubes, TubeSat, and SunCubes, which have been classified depending on its mass within nanosatellites, microsatellites, and picosatellites.
 Small satellites are segmented into minisatellite (100 kg - 500 kg), microsatellite (10 kg - 100 kg), nanosatellite (1 kg - 10 kg), picosatellite (0.1 kg - 1 kg), and femtosatellite (less than 100 gm) depending on its mass.